whats-the-difference picoCTF 2019 Solution

 This challenge hides the flag by substituting individual bytes in an image file at specific positions.
 Visually, the images are indistinguishable - the changed bytes represent tiny color variations invisible to human perception.
 But a byte-by-byte comparison instantly reveals every differing position and its value.

-The Python approach here uses zip(a, b) to pair up bytes at identical positions from both files simultaneously, then filters to pairs where x != y (the byte differs) and collects the byte from the first file (kitters.jpg).
-Since the differing bytes are ASCII characters spelling the flag, joining them with ''.join(chr(x) ...) produces the readable flag string.
+The Python approach here uses zip(a, b) to pair up bytes at identical positions from both files simultaneously, then filters to pairs where x != y (the byte differs) and collects the byte from the second file (cattos.jpg).
+Since the differing bytes are ASCII characters spelling the flag, joining them with ''.join(chr(y) ...) produces the readable flag string.

 The standard Unix tool for binary file comparison is cmp (byte-by-byte comparison) or diff (line-by-line for text files).
 For binary files specifically: